Bancha/documentation/resources/Installation.rst

 Screencast <http://vimeo.com/bancha/bancha-for-sencha-touch-2>`_

 1. Place *sencha-touch-all.js* and *sencha-touch-debug.js* into
-   *app/webroot/js/* and the Sencha Touch ressources folder into *app/webroot/css/*
+   *app/webroot/js/* and the Sencha Touch resources folder into *app/webroot/css/*
 2. To use Bancha in a layout include Sencha Touch, and the files */bancha-api.js* and */bancha/js/Bancha.js* into your layout.
 For